80 Types of Autoimmune Diseases

 - Pauciarticular- about 50% of the cases are this type and most common in girls under 8 years old

-- Polyartifular – about 30% of the cases and it affects 5 or more joints, especially in the hands and feet.
+- Polyarticular – about 30% of the cases and it affects 5 or more joints, especially in the hands and feet.

 - Systemic – about 20% have this type and if affect both joints and internal organs.
 These children may have frequent fevers and rashes that come and go rapidly.

-It is diagnosed from several test with the most accurate being a core biopsy.
+It is diagnosed from several tests, with the most accurate being a core biopsy.
 Symptoms of autoimmune pancreatitis often improve dramatically after a short course of corticosteroids.
-But relapses are common, and some patients require additional or long-term therapy.
+But, relapses are common, and some patients require additional or long-term therapy.

 Autoimmune Disease: How to Stop Your Body From Attacking Its